 I celebrate my daughter’s life to honor every parent who has lost a child, and to assure you that I do not take my gift for granted.

-I celebrate my daughter’s life because I am grateful beyond words or measure that she is here with me today.
+I celebrate my daughter’s life because I am grateful beyond words and measure that she is here with me today.

 That today, I can.